bkleinen/bkleinen.github.io/classes/ss2021/info1/labs/exercise-10.md

 # What To Hand In
 Please hand in:
 * zip-folder with your code
-* lab report as pdf (max.
-5 pages)
+* lab report as pdf

-The lab report should have:
-* Answer to pre-lab question P0
-* Answers to the questions from the assigment (A0, A3)
-* Complete transparency on who did what
-* The strategy you chose for working in a team & how it worked out *(OR if you worked alone: ) a reflection on your own working strategy*
-* Details on which challenges you encountered, how you tried to solve them & their solution *(OR if you did not encounter any challenges: ) a reflection on the exercises themselves*
-* A summary of what you did & learned in the lab
-* For practise: A description of how you tested your solutions

-Lab assignments are due the day before your next lab at 10pm.
+Lab assignments are due tuesday at 10pm.

 * * *